MUSA-550-Fall-2020/final-project/README.md

 the original project.
 In such a case, you will be graded only on the portion submitted for this course, not on the entire project.

+### Note

+If you'd like to work in a group, but are having a hard time finding other students, there is a [discussion thread](https://canvas.upenn.edu/courses/1533812/discussion_topics/6292804) on Canvas to help facilitate group formation.

 ## Grading

 The final project is worth 40% of the final grade and will be graded on four criteria: